dfuse-io/ice/TUTORIAL.md

 Please bear with the yarn process as it might take some time to serve the app.
 You should automatically get a new tab opened in your browser that's pointing to `localhost:3000`.
 It will automatically serve the app once you see `Compiled successfully!
 You can now view web in the browser.` in your terminal window.

  If you didn't get a new tab, open a new one manually and go to [localhost:3000](http://localhost:3000/) to see the app in action.
-It should look similar to this:
+It should look similar to this (_you can click on an image to enlarge it_):

 <img src="screenshots/01-fresh-install.png" alt="screenshot of a fresh ice pools app install" title="Fresh ICE Pools app install" width="450" />